openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     * OPTIONAL.
 A JSON object that is a public key used to check the signature of an ID Token when Subject Syntax Type is `jkt`.
 The key is a bare key in JWK [JWK] format (not an X.509 certificate value).
 MUST NOT be present only when Subject Syntax Type other than `jkt` is used.
 * `i_am_siop`
     * OPTIONAL.
 Boolean.
 It MUST be set to `true` and be included when Self-Issued OP Discovery metadata has been obtained dynamically.
-Note: The use of `i_am_siop` claim is under discussion and may be replaced with something like "iss": "siop+https://siop.example.com".
+Note: The use of `i_am_siop` Claim is under discussion and may be replaced with something like "iss": "siop+https://siop.example.com".

 Note that the use of the `sub_jwk` Claim is NOT RECOMMENDED when the OP is not Self-Issued.